loopstick/ArduinoTutorial/README.md

 *******************************************************************************
 ### Servo motors
-Servo motors are a simple and easy way to add motion to your Arduibno project.
+Servo motors are a simple and easy way to add motion to your Arduino project.
 - They 'know' their own position which makes them easy to control
 - they are not _that_ powerful (although larger, more power servos _do_ exist)